-If you’re carrying a balance month-to-month on credit cards that have high interest rates, you might be able to pay off that debt quicker with a credit card balance transfer to a card with a lower rate.
+If you’re carrying a balance on credit cards that have high interest rates, you might be able to pay off that debt more quickly with a balance transfer to a card with a lower rate.

 How to Use a Credit Card Balance Transfer to Consolidate Debts and Get a Lower Interest Rate

 “There are many ways to get out of debt,” says U.S. News and World Report credit card expert and consumer finance analyst Beverly Harzog, “but if you still have good-to-excellent credit (a FICO score of at least 720 or so), a balance transfer credit card might be your get-out-of-debt ticket.”

 Here are the steps you should take if you’d like to do a credit card balance transfer.

 - Know Your Current Balances and Interest Rates

 - Look for Cards That Offer Favorable Terms for a Balance Transfer

 - Make Sure You Understand the Fine Print

 - Complete the Balance Transfer Within the Specified Time